• Skip to main content

 Balsamic Vinaigrette Recipe vertical view

-Is Balsamic Dressing Vegan?
+Is This Balsamic Vinaigrette Recipe Vegan?

 Yes, it can be!
 However, this particular recipe is not vegan, because of the use of honey.
 The vegan community considers honey an animal-based product, because it comes from bees.
 Not only are bees an endangered species, but the honey harvesting process is not the most ethical either.
 So, vegans stay away.